tkeys/vintageCars_Frontend/README.md

 2. Navigate to the directories to install dependencies using `npm install`.
 3. Configure your `.env` files in the respective directories as per provided specifications.
 4. Execute `npm start` in the backend directory to launch the server.
-5. Concurrently, run `npm start` in the emart-frontend directory to serve the React application.
+5. Concurrently, run `npm start` in the Frontend-project directory to serve the React application.

+### Testing

+- Run `npm test` in the frontend directory to run the tests.
+  -Test is carried out on the product reducers using React testing library and Jest.

+### Deployment

+-The project is ready to be deployed to Netlify with this link: https://emart-frontend-project.netlify.app/

 ## License